Svechnikov scores twice as Canes blank Blackhawks

 The Hurricanes played at home for the first time since Oct.
 12. They improved to 4-1-0 on home ice.

 Carolina went back to a more conventional lineup with 12 forwards after experimenting with 11.
-Brian Gibbons was added to the lineup.
+Brian Gibbons was added to the lineup, seeing 11 minutes, 59 seconds of ice time before being sent back to Charlotte of the AHL after the game.

 —Field Level Media